 - 1. Intake information shall be completed on each child in care within ten (10) working days after admission. - 2.
 The intake information shall include: - a.
-Demographic information on the child and parent(s), includingname, address, birth date, gender, race, and religious preference; - b.
+Demographic information on the child and parent(s), including name, address, birth date, gender, race, and religious preference; - b.
 A factual description of the circumstances requiring placement; - c.
 A brief social history of the family; - d.
-The child's current legal status or custody; - e.
-Any history of previous placements outside the family, if applicable; - f.
+The child's current legal status/custody; - e.
+Any history of previous placements outside the family, if applicable;

+- f.
 An assessment of services needed to ensure the health and welfare of the child, including medical history and psychological history; - g.
-A description of the offense or sexually maladaptive behavior, including police reports and victim statements (if available); - h.
-A psychosexual assessment (if available); and - i.
-A discharge summary from previous rehabilitative-specific treatment (if applicable and available). - 3.
-The agency shall obtain copies of legal documents within thirty (30) days of admission or shall document their attempts to obtain the documents.
-The legal documents shall include without limitation, birth certificates, social security cards, and court orders.

-- 4. A psychosexual evaluation shall be conducted by a licensed mental health professional (as recognized by Arkansas Medicaid) who is a member of the Association for the Treatment of Sexual Abusers or has forty (40) hours of sexual rehabilitative treatment training.
-The evaluation shall be completed within the past twelve (12) months or within seven (7) days following the admission of the child. - 5.
-Each child shall have been evaluated for intellectual ability, learning disabilities, and language disorders within the past eighteen (18) months.
+Description of the offense or sexually maladaptive behavior, including police reports and victim statements (if available); - h.
+Psychosexual assessment (if available); - i.
+Discharge summary from previous rehabilitative-specific treatment (if applicable and available). - 3.
+The agency shall obtain copies of legal documents within thirty (30) days of admission, or shall document their attempts to obtain the documents.
+The legal documents shall include, but not be limited to, birth certificates, social security cards and court orders. - 4.
+A psychosexual evaluation shall be conducted by a licensed mental health professional (as recognized by Arkansas Medicaid) that is a member of the Association for the Treatment of Sexual Abusers or has forty (40) hours of sexual rehabilitative treatment training.
+The evaluation shall be completed within the past twelve (12) months, or within seven (7) days following admission of the child. - 5.
+Each child shall have been evaluated for intellectual ability, learning disabilities, and/or language disorders within the past eighteen (18) months.
 If a child is admitted without an evaluation, the evaluation shall be completed within thirty (30) days of admission. - 6.
-A plan of safe care shall be developed for all children with physical limitations, medical conditions, or behaviors that are indicative of harm to self or others; to include without limitation: arson, physical aggression, sexual aggression, suicidal behaviors, or other self-harming tendencies. - 7.
-This plan shall identify the behavior or problem and shall specify the safeguards that are to be implemented.
+A plan of safe care shall be developed for all children with physical limitations, medical conditions, or behaviors that are indicative of harm to self or others; to include, but not limited to: arson, physical aggression, sexual aggression, suicidal behaviors or other self-harming tendencies.
+This plan shall identify the behavior/problem, and shall specify the safeguards that are to be implemented.
 A copy of the plan shall be provided to the direct caregiver(s), as well as a copy placed in the child's case file.